-1. Get some exercise.
+1. Get Some Exercise

-2. Drink more fluids.
+2. Drink More Fluids

-Once you do this and determine where you will dedicate your focus, you can break these important things down into smaller tasks which are easier to accomplish and will add up, moving you forward to the larger overall objective.
+Once you do this and determine where you will dedicate your focus, you can break these important things down into smaller tasks, which are easier to accomplish and will add up, moving you forward to the larger overall objective.

-4. Get rid of obvious distractions.
+4. Get Rid of Obvious Distractions

-Today’s society is built on a foundation of technology and the ability to be connected to everyone everywhere all of the time.
-However, that saturation with “connection” is one of the root causes of inattention and lack of focus.
-On average, an office worker checks their email THIRTY times in ONE hour.
-So, when sitting down to focus on a task, you can close all irrelevant tabs, stay away from checking email, and settle in a quiet environment.
-If you are constantly getting text messages and Facebook/Twitter notifications, set your phone aside for a predetermined amount of time.
+One survey found that, on average, people reported spending 352 minutes (about five hours and 52 minutes) on their emails each day.
+So, when sitting down to focus on a task, you can close all irrelevant tabs, stay away from checking email, and settle into a quiet environment.
+If you are constantly getting text messages and social media notifications, set your phone aside for predetermined periods of time.

 Multitasking is the enemy of focus.
 While most people will profess to have the ability to do multiple things at once, the scientific truth is that when attempting to accomplish multiple tasks simultaneously, none of the attempted tasks are completed at the highest level.
 Constant switching between tasks takes away from getting the other done.

-So take a singular objective, and let that be your sole focus until the work you have planned is completed.
+Instead, take a singular objective, and let that be your sole focus until the work you have planned is completed.
 You will find yourself making more significant progress and feeling less stressed.

 A popular New Year’s resolution is to lose weight, or make going to the gym a part of their daily routine.
 While these are important and admirable goals, these large tasks cannot be accomplished without the completion of several smaller steps.

 Accomplishing each step on this list, no matter how small, brings you closer to completing your overall objective.
 Making this type of thinking a habit will improve your focus in the future.

 If the task is handling fragile objects, such as hand-washing delicate crystal glasses, then a person showing sustained attention will stay on task and will not break any dishes.
 A person who loses focus may break a glass or may stop washing the dishes to do something else.